Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 - "Identify the actual command, options, and filenames in a command-line call."
 - "Highlight some switches that will be particularly useful."
 keypoints:
-- "Unix commands consist of the command, options or switches, and input to the command"
+- "Most commands consist of the command, options or switches, and input to the command"
-- "Additional switches can be found using `man`, `info` or `--help`"
+- "Additional switches can be found using `info` or `--help`"

 ---
 ### Background

-Now that you have logged into the COLA computers, the computer is waiting for you to tell it what to do.
+Now that you have logged into HOPPER, the computer is waiting for you to tell it what to do.

 Humans and computers commonly interact in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
 The most widely used way to interact with personal computers is called a **graphical user interface** (GUI).
 With a GUI, we give instructions by clicking a mouse and using menu-driven interactions.